Kometa-Team/Kometa/docs/files/metadata.md

 2. When `mapping_id` is not provided and the mapping name was specified as an ID, the default behaviour is to use the mapping name as `mapping_id` for matching.

 3. When the server does not have a Plex Pass then the Edition Field is not accessible.
-In this scenario, PMM will check the movie's filepath for `{edition-...}` to determine what the edition is.
+In this scenario, Kometa will check the movie's filepath for `{edition-...}` to determine what the edition is.

 ??? example "Matching Examples (click to expand)"